 - All combinations of different features values are possible and covered by this certification.
 All possible configurations can vary under a unique IC, and without impact on security. - The Master identification number is unique for all product configurations.

-Each derivative device has a specific Child product identification number, also part of the product information, and specified in the Data Sheet and in the Firmware User Manual, referenced in Table 15. - The rest of this document applies to all possible configurations of the TOE, with or without Neslib, except when a restriction is mentioned.
+Each derivative device has a specific Child product identification number, also part of the product information, and specified in the Data Sheet and in the Firmware User Manual, referenced in Table 15.

+- The rest of this document applies to all possible configurations of the TOE, with or without NesLib, except when a restriction is mentioned.
 For easier reading, the restrictions are typeset as indicated here.

-- In a few words, the ST31H320 A01 offers a unique combination of high performances and very powerful features for high level security:
+- In a few words, the ST33G1M2AM C01, offers a unique combination of high performances and very powerful features for high level security:

-- · Die integrity,
+- Die integrity,

 - Monitoring of environmental parameters,

-- Protection mechanisms against faults,
+- · Protection mechanisms against faults,

 - AIS20/AIS31 class PTG.2 compliant True Random Number Generator,

+- · Memory Protection Unit,

+- ISO/IEC 13239 CRC calculation block,

 - Hardware Security Enhanced DES accelerator,

-- Hardware Security AES accelerator,
+- AES accelerator (HW-AES),

-- ISO 3309 CRC calculation block,

-- Memory Protection Unit,
+- Library Protection Unit,

-- optional NExt Step CRYPTography accelerator (NESCRYPT),
+- Next Step Cryptography accelerator (NESCRYPT),

-- · optional cryptographic library.
+- optional cryptographic library.